CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0100-0199/0170-two-sum-III-data-structure-design.md

 id: two-sum-III-data-structure-design
 title: Two Sum III - Data Structure Design
 sidebar_label: 0170-Two Sum III - Data Structure Design
-tags:
+tags: [HashTable, ArrayList, Binary Search]
-  - HashTable
-  - ArrayList
-  - Binary Search
-description: Design and implement a TwoSum class.
-It should support the following operations: `add` and `find`.
+description: "Design and implement a TwoSum class.
+It should support the following operations: `add` and `find`".

 `add` - Add the number to an internal data structure.
 `find` - Find if there exists any pair of numbers which sum is equal to the value.